Slaithwaite

+Slaithwaite (/ˈslæθ.weɪt/ or SLAW-wit, locally /ˈslaʊ.ᵻt/; Old Norse for "timber-fell thwaite/clearing") is a town in the Kirklees district of West Yorkshire, England.
+Historically part of the West Riding of Yorkshire, it is in the Colne Valley and on the Huddersfield Narrow Canal, 5 mi south-west of Huddersfield.

 History

 Between 1195 and 1205, Roger de Laci, Constable of Chester, gave the manor of Slaithwaite to Henry Teutonicus (Lord Tyas).
 It remained in the Tyas family until the end of the 14th century when it came into the Kaye family.
 It eventually joined the estates of the Earl of Dartmouth, a descendant of the Kayes, and was part of the upper division of the wapentake of Agbrigg.
 It included the township of Lingarths (Lingards) and constituted the Chapelry of Slaithwaite, in the Patronage of the Vicar of Huddersfield.

 In the early 19th century, a local spring was discovered to contain sulphurous properties and minerals, similar to those found in Harrogate.
 Sometime after 1820 a bathing facility was built, along with a gardens and pleasure ground, with some visitor cottages.
 A free school was founded in 1721 and rebuilt twice: first in 1744, and again in 1842.

 In the 1848 edition of A Topographical Dictionary of England, Samuel Lewis (the editor) wrote: